Diary and letters relating to the service of Stanley Spencer Reid, 1900-1901 - Part 7

 of Boer women swear fluently

-in English Capt.
+in English.
+Capt.
 Alexander of

 ILH tells good tale of a Colonel

-in charge of Boer women, wants
+in charge of Boer women; wants

 to know what to do when a Boer

-woman calls him "bxxxxxy old.
+woman calls him "bxxxxy old.

 bxxxxr".
 Also of English officer

-who asked in "best" English
+who asked in best English for

-for eggs, & to whom B. Woman
+eggs, & to whom B,. woman

-retorted "Footzah you bxxxxxr"
+retorted "Footzah you bxxxxr"

 War seems fearfully cruel now but

-since their own fault.
+still their own fault.

 Saturday June 19th

-Heard abt. week ag that De lakey
+Heard abt week ago that De lakey

 had got on to English somewhere near

-Machordordorp: 150 Yeomanry in front
+Machadadorp: 150 Yeomanry in front

 of a battery & attacked by Boers,

-I.V retreated & guns captured.
+I.Y. retreated & guns captured.

 Nearly all gunners killed & Lieut